botondambrus/HexagonalDealership/README.md

 # Car Dealership .NET Backend

 This project is a simple car dealership application that implements a .NET backend using hexagonal architecture.
-The application uses an MS SQL database for data storage and is deployed to the Azure cloud.
+The application uses an MS SQL database for data storage.

 ## Technologies used: